 Fresh dates are partially dried and last awhile.
 Store them in a sealable container at room temperature for up to two months.

 How to Use Dates

 Fresh dates are, to my mind, best eaten just as they are, with a cup of coffee or tea alongside to cut the sweetness.
+That said, there are many ways to enjoy them.
 Add them to salads or to sweeten roast chicken or pork.
 Serve them, pitted and stuffed with Parmesan or blue cheese, as simple appetizers.
-Or, get very Southern California, and make a date shake by whirling fresh, pitted dates with ice cream.
+Or, get very Southern California, and make a date shake by whirling fresh pitted dates with ice cream.